X

 • Fees

-• Cancellation Fee: $50 per week prior to 21 days of session start date.
-No refund within 21 days.
+• Cancellation Fee: $50 fee per canceled week if a cancellation request is received in writing prior to 21 days of session start date.
+No refund within 21 days of state date.

 • Rush Enrollment Fee: $35 per session within 21 days of session start date